Effective November 3, 2021

 - To honor our contractual commitments to you: Much of our processing of personal data is to meet our contractual obligations to our customers, or to take steps at customers’ request in anticipation of entering into a contract with them.
 For example, we handle personal data on this basis for some of our travel, tour, education, reservation, and ticketing operations.

-- Consent: Where required by applicable law, and in some other cases, we handle personal data on the basis of your implied or express consent.
+- Consent: Where required by applicable law, and in some other cases, we handle personal data on the basis of your consent.